 DreamCloud vs DreamCloud Premier Overview

 Both the original DreamCloud and DreamCloud Premier are hybrid mattresses made with memory foam and individually-wrapped coils.
-Their quilted cashmere-blend covers are breathable and create a soft pillow top feel, making it a great option for people who sleep hot at night.
+Their quilted cashmere-blend covers are breathable and create a soft pillow top feel, making them a great option for people who sleep hot at night.
 The company also offers the DreamCloud Premier Rest, their most high-end mattress.

 The DreamCloud Premier has more comfort layers than the original DreamCloud, and it’s made with premium materials.
 In addition to making it more durable, this results in better motion isolation.
 The DreamCloud Premier is softer than the DreamCloud, and it is one of the best mattresses for side sleepers.